youngbryanyu/simple-app-config/README.md

 Config.configure({ force: true });
 ```

-This function will only run a single time upon importing the dependency when running the application, and if called again will not re-configure unless the `force` flag is set to `true` when calling it again.
+> :warning: This function will only run a single time upon importing the dependency when running the application, and if called again will not re-configure unless the `force` flag is set to `true` when calling it again.

 ### Config.get\<T\>(key: string): T
 `get()` retrieves a value loaded from the configuration file and returns it as the desired type that it was set to.

 #### Parameters
 - `key`: The key of the configuration variable to retrieve

+#### Return Value
+Returns a value of generic type `T` that is determined by what type the value was converted to when the configuration file was loaded.

+#### Errors Thrown
+- `UndefinedConfigValueError`: Thrown if the input `key` is invalid (the configuration value doesn't exist).

 #### Example
 Assume the .env file to be: